What I Spend in a Week as a Graduate

-Whether you’re a student who has just moved into a shared house or you’re renting your first property, you’ll have to get to grips with paying utility bills for the first time – including your water bill.
+Whether you’re a student who has just moved into your first shared house or a young professional renting your first flat, you’ll have to get to grips with paying utility bills, including your water bill.

 If you’ve never paid a water bill before, you might wonder how often you’ll get billed and how often you need to pay.
-The experts at Split The Bills have put together this guide with all the information you need to know.
+We’ve broken down everything you need to know about how often you pay the water bill.

 If a water meter is installed in the house, you’ll typically receive a metered bill every six months for all the water you’ve used and wastewater treatment.

-So, how do you find out if your house has a water meter installed?
-The simplest way is to ask your landlord or letting agent.
+Not sure if you have one?
+The easiest shortcut is to just ask your landlord or letting agent.
 They’ll be able to tell you if there’s a water meter or if the house is on a standard tariff (more on what this means below).
 If you do have a meter, you’ll need to take a reading when you first move in.

 Check out our complete guide on how to set up your water bill for more information on meter readings and water suppliers.